paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/data_sources_methods.md

 **Naval Surface Warfare Center (NSWC) Reliability Prediction Handbook**

-The {term}`NSWC` Handbook for Mechanical Reliability Prediction {cite:t}`mec-NSWC-11` provides models derived from a combined approach similar to the one applied for EEE components in {numref}`sec_eee_handbook`: Base failure rates, derived from statistical data at reference conditions, are scaled to a specific design and operating conditions with the aid of multiplicative factors accounting for the specificities of material, design and environment.
+The {term}`NSWC` Handbook for Mechanical Reliability Prediction {cite:t}`mec-NSWC-11` provides models derived from a combined approach similar to the one applied for {term}`EEE` components in {numref}`sec_eee_handbook`: Base failure rates, derived from statistical data at reference conditions, are scaled to a specific design and operating conditions with the aid of multiplicative factors accounting for the specificities of material, design and environment.
 The scaling factors are based on {term}`PoF` relationships to determine the mean time to failure MTTF at reference and operating conditions:

 ````{admonition} Equation